dvvc/game-sandbox/README.md

     runGame({
       width: 400,
       height: 400,
-      canvasId: 'game-canvas',
+      canvasId: 'canvas',
-      moduleUrl: './mygame.js',
+      moduleUrl: './index.js',
     });
 ```

-The game logic is defined inside two functions: `setup()` and `draw()`, which must be exported by the module defined in the `moduleUrl` attribute passed to `runGame()`.
+Where `width` and `height` are the game's canvas dimensions, `canvasId` is the `id` attribute of the canvas element in your html, and `moduleUrl` is the starting point of your game, relative to the directory passed to `watch-dir`.
+The file your specify in `moduleUrl` must export two functions, `setup()` and `draw()`.

-Once started, the Game Sandbox server watches the directory specified in the `watch-dir` option.
-When a file is changed, it generates a bundle with the game code and notifies the browser.
+When a file under `watch-dir` changes, the server generates a bundle with the game code and notifies the browser.
 The browser then reloads the `draw()` function between frames so your game is updated seamlessly.

-# How it works
+## How it works

 Game Sandbox is inspired by [Reprocessing](https://github.com/Schmavery/reprocessing), which in turn is influenced by [Processing](https://processing.org/).
 The main idea is the game state is separated from the game logic, which helps performing reloads without resetting the game.